pimcore/pimcore/doc/Development_Documentation/23_Installation_and_Upgrade/09_Upgrade_Notes/README.md

 - [Documents] Deprecated WkHtmlToImage has been removed.
 - [Elements] Removed fallback to parent id 1, when an element with a non-existing parent id gets created.
 - [DataObjects] Added return types to setter methods.
 For details see [#12185](https://github.com/pimcore/pimcore/issues/12185)
 - [DataObjects] Changed default behaviour: getByXXX methods on `Concrete` class now returns objects and variants if nothing else is specified.
+Changed default value for parameter `$limit` from `0` to `null`.

 ## 11.0.0
 - [CustomLayouts] Removed command `pimcore:deployment:custom-layouts-rebuild` as CustomLayouts are migrated to LocationAwareConfigRepository.